Atmosphere/atmosphere/README.md

 # Commercial support now available!
-Thanks to the growing popularity of the framework, Commercial Support is now availaible via [Async-IO.org](http://async-io.org) Want the project to stay alive?
+Thanks to the growing popularity of the framework, Commercial Support is now available via [Async-IO.org](http://async-io.org) Want the project to stay alive?
 Please donate by visiting the [Async-IO.org](http://async-io.org) and click on donate button!

 ## Welcome to Atmosphere: The Asynchronous WebSocket/Comet Framework
 The Atmosphere Framework contains client and server side components for building Asynchronous Web Application.
 The majority of [popular frameworks](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions) are either supporting Atmosphere or supported natively by the framework.
 The Atmosphere Framework supports all majors [Browsers and Servers](https://github.com/Atmosphere/atmosphere/wiki/Supported-WebServers-and-Browsers)